siddharthroy12/Agrus/README.md

 IMGUR_CLIENT_ID=
 ```

-To get the DB_URI go to mongodb atlas, create a free cluster and a database and the paste the URI here
+To get the DB_URI go to mongodb atlas, create a free cluster and a database and the paste the URI here.

-To get the IMGUR_CLIENT_ID go to imgur, create a new application and paste the CLIENT_ID here
+To get the IMGUR_CLIENT_ID go to imgur, create a new application and paste the CLIENT_ID here.

+JWT_SECRET can be anything.

 ### Running